devleaks/cockpitdecks-docs/docs/Button/Button Representations/Animations.md

 # Drawing Based Animation

-A Drawing animation is a parametrised drawing that uses a single parameter value (for exemple the button's value).
+A Drawing animation is a parametrized drawing that uses a single parameter value (for exemple the button's value).
 When the value changes, the procedure optionally uses a tweening algorithm to progressively change the value from the old one to the new one.

 As a proof of this concept, the FollowTheGreens Representation displays a portion of taxiway centerline with "flashing" lead light when it is activated.